 A passbook is a small, physical booklet provided by your bank where all your account transactions are printed.
 It acts as a tangible record, allowing you to see your deposits, withdrawals, and current balance in one place.
 Many people, especially those with basic savings accounts, find passbooks very reassuring and easy to understand.

 When you make a transaction or visit your branch, the bank updates your passbook by printing the latest entries directly into it.
 This means you always have an up-to-date physical record of your account activity.
-It typically shows the date, a description of the transaction (particulars), the amount debited or credited, and the running balance.
+It typically shows specific details about each transaction.

 - Description of the transaction (e.g., “Cash Deposit,” “ATM Withdrawal”)